calabiyau19/calabiyau19.github.io/_posts/2025-09-12-Using-Cockpit-and-Crontab-Guru-Linux.md

 - View cron jobs for the configured users
 - Track execution times and job history
 - Verify new cron entries are picked up
-- Use it alongside crontab.guru (web tool) for building cron expressions
+- Use it alongside crontab guru (web tool) for building cron expressions

 ## Cockpit